pxl-theme/pxl/view/_content/blog/article/2022-08-12-post-with-codeblocks.md

 date: 2022-08-12T10:30:00+00:00
 topics:
   - CSS
-  - Web Development
+  - WebDevelopment
-  - Front-End
+  - FrontEnd
-  - "@scope"
+  - "Scope"
-  - Modular Styling
+  - ModularStyling
 ---

 CSS, the cornerstone of web styling, constantly evolves to meet the demands of modern web development.
 One of the recent additions that has caught the attention of developers is the `@scope` feature.
 This feature introduces a new way of handling styles, promoting modular and encapsulated styling practices.